1. How does the application process work?

 Yes.
 RFC's Apprenticeship Program is designed for those who have completed RFC's Internship Program or who have two years of previous experience.
 You will need to share your farming references on your application form.

-5. How is this program different from Oregon State University’s Beginning Urban Farming Apprenticeship program?
-Or other farm training programs?
+5. How is this program different from other farm training programs?
 WWOOF’ing?

 RFC's Apprenticeship Program differs from other farmer training programs in a few ways.
 First, students are placed on commercial, for-profit farms.
 This gives students a “real-world” opportunity to learn farming and the business of farming that is very different than training programs based on non-profit or school-based farms.
 Second, students in the Apprenticeship Program live and train full-time on-farm.
 The number of on-farm training hours is much higher than most other farm training programs.
 Students enrolled in the Apprenticeship Program will receive up to 3,000 hours of on-farm training, in addition to classroom hours and independent study time.
 Unlike WOOF’ing, you are signing up for an intensive structured training program that will include a lot of hard, repetitive farm tasks.